awsdocs/aws-php-developers-guide/doc_source/guide_jmespath.rst

    limitations under the License.

 #################################################
-JMESPath Expressions in the |sdk-php| version 3
+JMESPath Expressions in the |sdk-php| Version 3
 #################################################

 .. meta::